These FAQs will assist employees and managers in understanding MIT's leave policies and processes.

 Yes.
 The state formula rate (details) is a gross amount, and taxes and other regular deductions are made.
 Deductions that are dependent on the amount of earnings (Iike 401(k) contributions) will be reduced when pay is reduced, while deductions that are flat amounts (like health care coverage) will remain the same.

 I understand that some of the PFMLA leaves may require a 7 calendar day unpaid waiting period before the PFMLA benefit is paid.
-Is MIT requiring a waiting period?
+Does MIT require a waiting period?

-No. While the 7 calendar day waiting period is part of the state provisions, MIT is not requiring a waiting period under its private benefit policies.
+No. While the 7 calendar day waiting period is part of the state provisions, MIT does not require a waiting period under its private benefit policies.

 When applying for leaves under the PFMLA, when does the benefit year begin?